Artificial Intelligence

 As a whitewater paddler, I’ve always wanted to see the world class rapids of the Russell Fork.
 It was the expert test piece for my era, steep and difficult–and well …

-Before the quarantines started some weeks back, Souzz and I snuck in an overnight paddling trip to Hopeville Canyon in West Virginia.
-We’d run that stretch on day trips several …
+Before the COVID quarantines started some weeks back, Souzz and I snuck in an overnight paddling trip to Hopeville Canyon in West Virginia.
+We’d run that stretch on day trips …